cirosantilli/git-tutorial/index.md

 Would be version 2.

-This is the [SHA] hash of the entire repo.

-For those that do not know what a SHA hash is, keep in mind that it is very unlikelly that another version will have the same hash as this one.

-The SHA input includes things like file contents, Commit times and authors, and tags.
-Therefore, even if the files are the same, SHAs willl probably be different.

-If this is the only version that starts with `1ba8fc` or `1ba8`, (and it is) you could use those as well!
+If this is the only version that starts with `1ba8fc` or `1ba8`, you could use those as well.
+6 digits is common for manual use.

-Get the hash of the lastest commit:
+Get the hash of the latest commit:

     git log -n1 --pretty=format:%H

-##HEAD
+###Reference

+###Refs

+Refs are names for revisions.

+They point to hashes.

+There are many types of references.
+References discussed in other sections are:

+- branches
+- tags

+#####HEAD

 The `HEAD` is the current commit we are on.